Schobbish/9oclock/projector/documentation.md

 >> create timer 0:12:30
 ```

+### `delete <index>`
+Deletes object at index `<index>`.
+There is an list of all the active objects on the page that is zero-indexed, so `delete 0` will delete the first object (by default, the clock).

 ### `done`
 Blurs the textarea.
 On most browsers, this means that you are no longer typing in the textarea and the blue border goes away.
+There are no additional arguments to this command.

+### `verbose <please|off>`
+Turns verbose mode on or off. `verbose please` turns on verbose mode, while `verbose off` turns it off.

+## License
+This whole repository is licensed under the MIT License.
+The content on the website itself is licensed under a Creative Commons Attribution 4.0 International License.